silentbytedev/writeups/docs/pwnable/bof.md

 ````

-The binary has stack protection enabled (canary) has position-independent code (PIC) enabled.
+The binary has stack protection enabled (canary) and has position-independent code (PIC) enabled.
 The binary runs properly regardless of the memory location it’s loaded at, i.e., the memory location doesn’t need to be a fixed address.

---> Run the binary in ctf-pwn container (tools/ctf/pwn)
 The source code of the binary is provided in `bof.c`

 ```c